rbartelme/rstudio-stats/lessons/Lesson2_DistributionsAndData.md

 ### Normal, or Gaussian, Distribution

 This code will be used to generate a random normal distribution.
+This can be useful for testing your statistical code before you get data, or just for debugging.

 ```R
 # Set Seed number for reproducibility